pmasi/Raman-Peak-Analysis-for-2D-Materials/README.md

-# Raman-and-Photoluminescence-Analysis
+# Raman-Analysis-for-2D-Materials
-A Matlab toolkit that can be used to baseline and peak fit (at the same time!) both Raman and Photoluminescence spectra for a variety of 2D materials (currently graphene, phosphorene, and MoS2).
+A Matlab toolkit that can be used to simultaneously baseline and peak fit Raman spectra for a variety of 2D materials: Graphene, Phosphorene, and Molybdenum Disulfide (MoS2).

 For instructions, please see particular subfolders.

 Currently available:

-1. Graphene - Raman
+1. Graphene

-2. Phosphorene (aka black phosphorus) - Raman
+2. Phosphorene (aka black phosphorus)

-3. MoS2 - Raman
+3. MoS2